 - Promote open science

 - Ensure good stewardship of clinical trial data

 - Respect the legitimate concerns of the industry

 The YODA Project is rooted in the view that patients, providers, and industry will be better informed when academic investigators are able to facilitate the independent assessment and dissemination of data relevant to the benefits and harms of industry products.
 These assessments will allow physicians and patients to base their decisions on the most comprehensive and contemporary evidence available.

 Traditionally, patient-level data that can be used to assess medical treatments have not been made available to researchers outside of industry.
 As a result, independent researchers who are interested in evaluating a product have relied on data summaries and published manuscripts, which often provide an incomplete picture because much of the data is not published.
-The project’s goal is to promote clinical trial program data access more widely, increasing transparency, protecting against industry influence, and accelerating the generation of new knowledge.
+The YODA Project model aims to make all patient-level clinical research data available for analysis by other external investigators.

 - YODA Project General Steering Committee Members

 - Systematic Review Team at Oregon Health and Science University